Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs/facilitate-a-challenge.md

 > [!NOTE]
 > Each challenge file contains script templates for the announcement.
 If it is unavailable, you must write one and update the script template in the challenge file.

-### Writing a Blog Post

-Drop a blog post about the challenge under the Virtual Coffee organization at [DEV](https://dev.to/virtualcoffee).
-Blog posts can be scheduled in advance.

-> [!NOTE]
->
-> - A blog post is optional.
-However, introducing and promoting our challenges to the public and our members through blog posts is one good way to engage the public in doing the challenge with us.
-> - If you're interested in writing a blog post for Virtual Coffee, please read our [Community Writers docs](/community-writers/README.md) and reach out to @BekahHW so you can be added to the Virtual Coffee organization on DEV.

 ## During a Challenge